-FROM PAGE 5

-SH TRANSFER STUDENTS

-"When COVID started, we

-of close family friends easing the

-Thaddaeus Kiker had already

-completed the

-math credits

-Sunny Hills requires to graduate and, as a

-result, wanted to challenge

-by

-mulhimself

-taking

-tivariable calculus at Orange

-Coast College.
-Once Sunny Hills

-administration approved his request, he knew he found the right

-transfer students that they can

-continue their interests abroad as

-he brings the Harriton Research

-Lab to Sunny Hills.
-Kiker hopes

-to continue doing research and

-computer science with college

-professors as he did at Harriton

-High School in Philadelphia,

-studying astrophysics and baby

-stars with a professor at the Caliect myself [at Sunny Hills], but

-it would be really helpful if we

-could find someone else from

-Sunny Hills who has also done

-research internships with profes-

-"I intend to lead one projfornia Institue of Technology.
+Thaddaeus Kiker completed the math credits Sunny Hills requires to graduate and, as a result, wanted to challenge himself by taking multivariable calculus at Orange Coast College.
+Once Sunny Hills administration approved his request, he knew he found the right campus.
+The junior also shows other transfer students that they can continue their interests abroad as he brings the Harriton Research Lab to Sunny Hills.
+Kiker hopes to continue doing research and computer science with college professors as he did at Harriton High School in Philadelphia, studying astrophysics and baby stars with a professor at the California Institue of Technology.
+"I intend to lead one project myself [at Sunny Hills], but it would be really helpful if we could find someone else from Sunny Hills who has also done research internships with professors because then, with their experience, I can work with them, and they could also lead other projects," Thaddaeus Kiker said.
+He believes being a proactive student is important when adapting to a new school, and after following his own advice, he was also able to form new relationships while creating the new club.
+"One of my friends introduced me to Thaddaeus because he was (( I think Sunny Hills will be a good home to accomplish my dreams.